Pinching operators for approximating multiphoton entangled states: Classical Simulation

 \subsection{State Generation}

-Consider a weakly pinched multi-mode vacuum state approximating a Greenberger-Horne-Zeilinger (GHZ) state.
-To represent this state we use a pinching operator of the form described in Eqn.\ (\ref{3photonSqueezingOperator}) and define a pinching tensor whose elements are given by
+Consider a weakly pinched multimode vacuum state approximating a Greenberger-Horne-Zeilinger (GHZ) state.
+To represent this state for $n=3$ and $d=2$ we use a pinching operator of the form described in Eqn.\ (\ref{3photonSqueezingOperator}) and define a pinching tensor whose elements are given by

 where $r$ is the pinching strength, $\theta \in \mathbb{R}$ is a relative phase angle, and $\mathrm{Perm}(1,3,5)$, say, is the set of six permutations of $(1,3,5)$.
 The pinching tensor above provides an approximate pinched annihilation operator